homeflow/homeflow.github.io/_posts/staff/2014-01-03-staff-contact-form.md

 modal-id: staff-contact-form
 category: staff
 ---
-As mentioned in the opening section to this staff section, the Homeflow platform allows users to contact staff directly.
-Typically this contact is also copied to the overall agency email address, so you needn't worry about missing the lead.
+The Homeflow platform allows users to contact staff directly and leads are copied to the agency email address.
 Here's a sample form construct:

 {% highlight html %}
 {% raw %}